paradigmxyz/jitevm/README.md

 # JIT-EVM Experiments

+_This repository has been superseded by https://github.com/paradigmxyz/revmc.
+_
 ## Goal

 Evaluate performance gains to expect when EVM were to compile hot contracts into machine code (rather than interpreting the EVM bytecode)